rahmanshamit/python-venv-manager/README.md

 Sometimes, it's not just the libraries but also the Python version itself that differs between projects.
 Virtual environments allow a developer to create isolated environments with different versions of Python:
 - Project A might run on **Python 3.7**, while Project B needs **Python 3.9**.
 This helps test compatibility and ensure that each project uses the appropriate Python version without interfering with other projects.

-## Goal, Purpose and Why
-Existing tools such as virtualenvwrapper, creates all virtual environments by default under the directory specified by the WORKON_HOME environment variable (usually ~/.virtualenvs).
-To check the libraries and versions installed in each virtual environment, the developer also needs to either run 'pip list' individually, or they have to individually check the site-packages folder.

-The main purpose of this project is avoid individual manual checking, and to streamline and automate this process of managing multiple Python virtual environments.

-I want to give the developer the freedom to create their venv folders wherever as they want, and rather than manually nagivate to each venv folder, only define the paths once during setup, and manage environments from the tool.